jecki/DHParser/documentation_src/manuals/03_transform.rst

 * :py:func:`~transform.lstrip`, :py:func:`~transform.rstrip`,
   :py:func:`~transform.strip`.
 Recursively removes all leading, trailing or
-      both child-nodes that fulfil a given condition like 'is_whitespace'.
+      both child-nodes that fulfill a given condition like 'is_whitespace'.

 * :py:func:`~transform.remove_children_if`.
 Removes all children that